amosfolz/ufexcel/README.md

 #### Permissions/Roles
-ufexcel adds two permissions and two roles.
+ufexcel adds two permissions and two roles to grant those permissions.
 * `Import` - allows user to import data as well as use the `template generator`.
 * `Export` - allows user to export data.
 Note the `Export` permission does not impact the default "Download" User Frosting feature. ufexcel is not restricted by constraints setup in your Eloquent `model`, so take this into consideration when granting access to this feature.